-Given that this reward is mainly used to prevent format forgetting, we set a lower weight for it because in the RL stage, we are more concerned with improving the model's evaluation ability, and the format only needs to maintain its generation ability rather than dominate the training objective.
+Since this reward primarily prevents format violations, we assign it a lower weight, as our main focus during the RL stage is improving the model's evaluation capability rather than format adherence.

-Format compliance only reflects the basic output capabilities of the model, so we further introduce process accuracy check.
-We use the model's prediction accuracy for each step as the process evaluation reward.
-At the same time, if the final judgment is wrong, the process evaluation is considered to have failed and the process reward is set to zero:
+While format compliance reflects basic output skills, we further introduce process accuracy to evaluate each step of the model's reasoning.
+This reward is based on the accuracy of the model's predictions for each step.
+If the final judgment is incorrect, the process reward is set to zero:

-Where $1[\cdot]$ represents the indicator function, $g_o$ is defined based on process annotation $G_r$ as Eq \ref{Eq:g_o}, $r_o$ is defined based on the process reward extracted from $O$ similar calculation with $g_o$.
+Here, $1[\cdot]$ is the indicator function, $g_o$ is defined by the process annotation $G_r$ (as in Eq \ref{Eq:g_o}), and $r_o$ is defined by the process reward extracted from $O$, similar to $g_o$.

 The final reward function is,

 Where $w_f$ and $w_p$ correspond to the weights of $\mathcal{R}_{format}$ and $\mathcal{R}_{process}$ respectively.
 In the work we set $w_f=0.1$ and $w_p=0.9$.